-Please see the multi-state proposal directions for detailed information on how to submit a multi-state proposal.
+Please see the multi-state proposal directions for detailed information on how to submit a multistate proposal.
 For application purposes, the multi-state checkbox should be checked only if the project involves applicants from more than one state AND applicants from more than one state are requesting direct receipt of funds.
 If a project includes collaboration among entities from one or more states, but funds are only being requested to flow to an entity/entities within a single state, then that collaboration should be described in the narrative but the multi-state proposal checkbox should not be checked.
 If applicants choose to submit a multi-state proposal, the multi-state proposal checkbox must be checked on the application.
 An "applicants" menu will then appear, enabling applicants to add other participating states and contact information.
 The proposal will then also appear in the participating states' list of proposals.
 It is the same proposal with only the funding request and budget being unique for each state's application.
 The "lead" applicant is the state/island that begins the application and presses the "submit" button.
 There is no other distinction between lead and co-applicant(s).
 A multi-state proposal will count toward each state's maximum submission of five, with each separate budget limited to a \$300,000 request.
 The proposal will be scored as a single application; however, if the project is recommended for funding, it would still be possible for one state/applicant to receive funds and another not, due to the 15% cap.

 - States/applicants can alternatively participate in a multi-state project and choose not to submit a multi-state proposal.
-In this case, an application can be submitted from each state separately, each with unique narratives. - ➤ A Tribal entity with a project spanning across states may pick a 'lead state' and submit a proposal according to the process outlined above, working through the state/island forestry agency.
+In this case, an application can be submitted from each state separately, each with unique narratives. - A Tribal entity with a project spanning across states may pick a 'lead state' and submit a proposal according to the process outlined above, working through the state/island forestry agency.
 This would count against the five application cap for the lead state.
 A Tribe may also submit to several states, with separate budgets for each Tribal application in each state.
 The five application cap for each state would apply.
 In all of the above scenarios, the 15% cap per state would apply to selected proposals.

-Again, please note that trust land applicants must abide by all direct granting requirements and are encouraged to utilize the separate tribal process via grants.gov. - Non-state/island entities that would like to apply for a multi-state project should indicate so in their proposals to the relevant state/island forestry agencies.
-All state/island forestry agencies where the project will take place should be contacted, and the non-state/island entity can coordinate a multi-state proposal as outlined above or elect to not submit a multi-state proposal and apply separately through each state.
+Non-state/island entities that would like to apply for a multi-state project should indicate so in their proposals to the relevant state/island forestry agencies.
+All state/island forestry agencies where the project will take place should be contacted, and the nonstate/island entity can coordinate a multi-state proposal as outlined above or elect to not submit a multi-state proposal and apply separately through each state.